Network Graph Limited Release

 Until now, Open Measures (and the OSINT industry, at large) has lacked that capability.
 As power users of our own analytics tools, our researchers found that pivoting from one data point to another was time consuming and difficult to keep track of important information.

-Previously, this data was both stored and represented as a single flat blob of JSON.
-Though we’re still storing data the same way, we can now visually represent the relationships between objects within the JSON blob as a networked graph to make browsing and analysis easier.
+Previously, this data was represented as a single flat blob of JSON.
+We can now visually represent the relationships between objects within the JSON blob as a networked graph to make browsing and analysis easier.

 In Network Graph, we represent each JSON object as a node and each relationship between them as a line, each of which is defined and labeled along its edge.
 By showing the data this way, we can now visually intuit the following information and context: